 We have really enjoyed meeting everyone who attends our PD sessions.
 This twice weekly contact with so many teachers and TAs from around the country, many thousands through the course of a year, provides a constant source of feedback for us.
 This was particularly critical during the Covid pandemic, as the needs of schools fluctuated.
 Based on this feedback we extended our range of support materials to include daily factual fluency session plans for Years 1 – 3, guidance for mixed age schools, and guidance for using the programme in KS2 and beyond.

 Alongside Number Sense, Clare C is still a teacher in Bristol, so the programme is firmly rooted in a day to day understanding of what is happening on the ground, and what teachers want and need.
 Clare H works full time from Somerset supporting schools with Number Sense Maths.
 Together we listen very actively to our schools, and we develop our resources and guidance based on the feedback we receive.
 Our focus in 2021/22 will continue to be shaped by this.

-Please don't hesitate to contact us if you have any questions about the programme.
+Please don't hesitate to contact us if you have any questions about our programmes or training.